-Acceptance testing (AT) is a process of testing the application to verify functionality from a users perspective.
-Related functionality is group together and tested by following the steps of an AT script.
-AT scripts will outline the functionality to be tested, success criteria, testing steps and any test variants.
+Acceptance testing (AT) is a process of testing the application to verify functionality from a user's perspective.
+Related functionality is grouped together and tested by following the steps of an AT script.
+AT scripts outline the functionality to be tested, success criteria, testing steps and any test variants.

 Why is AT important?